This article will not be updated, but please contact us if you have specific questions regarding the information in this article.

 In the chart below, you can see our findings for the buildings in our data set.
 Two years after delivery, these buildings saw an average opex increase of 45%.
 To put this in perspective, the average two-year increase in opex for our CBD competitive set since 2010 is only 12%.
 Said differently, newly constructed buildings had 45% lower opex in the initial two years after opening compared to existing competing buildings.

-At the end of this two year period, opex in these developments began to track closely with opex in comparable CBD buildings.
-500 W 2nd, for example, was quoting an opex of $25.40/sf in 2Q 2019 at a time when our CBD competitive set’s average opex was $24.40/sf.
-For further comparison, Frost Bank Tower’s opex that quarter was $27.84/sf.
+At the end of this two-year period, opex in these developments began to track closely with opex in comparable CBD buildings.
+500 W 2nd, for example, was quoting an opex of $25.40per square foot in 2Q 2019 at a time when our CBD competitive set’s average opex was $24.40 per square foot.
+For further comparison, Frost Bank Tower’s opex that quarter was $27.84 per square foot.

 Because a large portion of opex is a building’s property taxes, the likely explanation for this is that these new developments were appraised at a lower taxable value for roughly two years after delivery.
 When a building delivers, the taxable value is based on the construction cost of the project (which is filed with the city during the permitting process).
 Properties are typically re-assessed every other year and the taxing authority gives new developments time to become “stabilized” for re-assessment, so it usually takes two to three years before the taxing authority begins to use the cap rate approach to value properties.
 Once the buildings are appraised at a more comparable level to their peers, the opex increases accordingly.